 Note: When we conduct a factory/hard reset, we will lose all of your data and settings stored on the phone.
 When the technique is finished, be prepared to reset your phone from scratch.

-Yes, you can use Odin to fix custom binary blocked by FRP lock.
-If the previous two approaches failed to resolve the error, you must attempt this one.
+Som eusers also ask: Does Odin Remove FRP Lock?
+Yes, you can use Odin to fix custom binary blocked by frp lock J5/J2 or other Samsung phone models.
+If the previous approaches failed to resolve the error, you must attempt this one.
 Using Download/Odin mode is a really effective method that has proven to be very effective nine times out of ten.
-So, let’s go over the steps:
+So, let’s go over the steps to fix custom binary blocked by FRP lock problem.

 Step 1: Download the latest version of Odin and then download the Stock firmware for your device.